renebrummel/ForNAV.TrainingModules/Modules/01 Setup/Setup.Trainer.md

 *Using a new sandbox Install the Customizable Report Pack from the Marketplace.
 Show which extensions are installed.*

-Once we have installed the Customizable report pack we can download and install the ForNAV Designer

-DEMO

-*Install the ForNAV Designer.*

-When we have installed the ForNAV Designer we need to set it up correctly.
-We need to connect the ForNAV Designer to the Business Central tenant so it can read table and field information, load and save reports, and manage extensions.
+The next step is to connect the ForNAV Designer to the Business Central tenant so it can read table and field information, load and save reports, and manage extensions.

 DEMO